 You may feel safe and secure inside your home, but burglary statistics may surprise you.
 Even in safe neighborhoods, it is important to know the proper steps for securing your home.
 Take these extra steps to make sure your home is safe and deters potential intruders.
 This article was written by professional and experienced locksmiths.
 If you have any further questions please contact us and we will be happy to help.

 Securing Your Home Tips

 Exterior Doors – The doors on the exterior of our house are the most important points to secure.
 Believe it or not, many burglars actually easily find entry to a home through an unlocked door or window.
 Make sure you select the highest grade of security for all of your entrances to the house.
-Usually the best option is a regular doorknob lock accompanied with a dead-bolt.
-The door knob lock will allow you to open the door with a key while the dead-bolt lock adds an extra level of assurance.
-Lock them from the inside with thumb turns and from the outside with a key, or select a dead-bolt that locks with a key from both sides.
+Usually, the best option is a regular doorknob lock accompanied by a dead-bolt.
+The doorknob lock will allow you to open the door with a key while the dead-bolt lock adds an extra level of assurance.
+Lock them from the inside with thumb turns and from the outside with a key, or select a deadbolt that locks with a key from both sides.

 Cabinets, Safes, and Guns – Always make sure filing cabinets that contain important papers, safes, and gun cabinets are under sufficient lock and key.
 These locks usually come as cylinder and mortise style locks.